CitrineInformatics/gemd-docs/docs/specification/objects.md

 A particular instance of an ingredient spec.
 Note that the `name` and `labels` for an Ingredient Run are inherited from its spec.

-*Due to complexities of implementation, care must be taken in constructing Ingredient Runs.*  See [Known Limitations](../../known_limitations).
+*This is a change from the initial design of the data structure, and thus some implementations may still have `name` and `labels` associated with Ingredient Runs.*  See [Known Limitations](../../known_limitations).

 Field name          | Value type                               | Default | Description
 --------------------|------------------------------------------|---------|------------